An efficient algorithm for multiuser sum-rate maximization of large-scale active RIS-aided MIMO system: Simulation Results and Conclusion

-In Fig.~\ref{fig:sum-rate}, we show the sum rate of all users achieved by different algorithms under different power budgets $P_{\max}$, where $P_{\max}$ denotes the overall power budget of BS and active RIS.
+In Fig.~\ref{fig:sum-rate}, we show the sum rate of all users achieved by different algorithms under different power budgets $P_{\max}$, where $P_{\max}$ denotes the overall power budget of the systems.
 It is seen that all tested algorithms achieve comparable performance under both total power constraint and per-antenna power constraint.
 However, their runtime performance can be quite different.
 Figs.~\ref{fig:rumtime_N}-\ref{fig:runtime_M} show the average runtime of the considered algorithms under different MIMO-RIS system sizes.
 In particular, Fig.~\ref{fig:rumtime_N} shows the average runtime over different number of RIS elements $N$ with fixed number of BS antenna elements $M$, while Fig.~\ref{fig:runtime_M} shows the average runtime over different number of antenna elements $M$ at the BS with fixed number of RIS elements $N$.
-The overall power budget is set as $P_{\max} =30$ dBm; $P_A$ and $P_B$ are set to 0.01 and 0.99 times $P_{\max}$, respectively.
+The overall power budget is set as $P_{\max} =30$ dBm; $P_A = 0.01 P_{max}$ and $ P_B = 0.99 P_{max} $.
 First, it is seen that under all the tested settings our proposed algorithm is much faster than the other algorithms.
 Second, it is seen that our proposed algorithm shows better scalability with respect to the problem size.
 For instance, in Fig.~\ref{fig:runtime_M}, when $M=512$, the average runtimes of benchmark algorithms exceed 900 seconds, while our proposed algorithm consumes only about 0.8 seconds; in other words, our algorithm is more than 1,000 times faster.

 To conclude, we have proposed an efficient BSUM method for the SRM problem in the active RIS system.
 The algorithm has simple closed-form solution in each step.
 The simulation results have shown that the proposed algorithm is significantly faster than existing algorithms.